 hello_world_pipeline/hello.txt.
 This file is then retrieved by the initial run, and the file’s contents are used to create

-- Following the Luigi pattern, output of the external run must be a single file.
-This is to ensure atomicity of each task, which can prevent data corruption and is good for reproducibility.
+- Following the Luigi pattern, the output of the external run must be a single file.
+This is to ensure the atomicity of each task, which can prevent data corruption and is good for reproducibility.
 If your external job creates many files, simply create a zip archive and treat that as the output.

 DominoRunTasktakes a parameter called